Minimal Fractional Topological Insulator in half-filled conjugate moir\'{e} Chern bands: Alternative constructions of the mFTI

 with the identification $(\mathds{1}/\psi,n_1, n_2) \sim (\mathds{1}/\psi,n_1+4, n_2+4)$.\footnote{$n_{1,2}$ should be viewed as integers mod $8$} In particular, we can identify $v_1 = (\mathds{1}, 2, 0)$ and $v_2 = (\mathds{1}, 0, 2)$.
 The $8$ non-Abelian quantum-dimension-$\sqrt{2}$ anyons are given by

 with the identification $(\sigma,n_1, n_2) \sim (\sigma,n_1+4, n_2+4)$.
 In particular, we have $y = (\sigma,1, 7) $.

 This non-Abelian TO, described by the condensate of $(\mathds{1}, 4, 4)$, is one of the type-II minimal TO that can be realized in a pair of half-filled conjugate Chern bands.
 It has the same Hall responses with respect to the electric charge and the $S_z$ quantum number as the mFTI.
 However, this state breaks the time-reversal symmetry because it has the same chiral central charge $c = 1/2$ as the original $\mathrm{Pfaffian} \times \U(1)_{-8}$ TO.
-Consequently, this type-II minimal TO also has a quantized thermal-Hall response.
+Consequently, this type-II minimal TO also has a quantized thermal-Hall response given by its chiral central charge $c= 1/2$.

 More examples of type-II minimal TOs can be constructed as the descendants of other combinations of a non-Abelian TO (which could be the Pfaffian TO, the anti-Pfaffian TO, the PH-Pfaffian TO, and their conjugates) in one valley and an Abelian TO (which could be $\U(1)_8$, the 331 state, and their conjugates) in the other valley.
 A systematic construction of all the type-II minimal TOs is given in the Appendix.
 All four of them break time-reversal symmetry.